 - Find them

 - Choose them all for inclusion (note: you can selectively include if non-qualifying items are discovered)

 - Add them into the process after which we’ll see them in the inclusion list on the right

-The Synch Manager rule will now display all the rules required to discover the orphan column content in the additional tables as well as those required to synch the new values back into these tables:
+The Sync Manager rule will now display all the rules required to discover the orphan column content in the additional tables as well as those required to sync the new values back into these tables:

 This implements the work flow described on the first page of this tip.
 It all looks good so far but if we run this rule there may be performance/runtime implications!!!